Taco trucks in Los Angeles: Today

 Leo's Taco Truck in Los Angeles, California.

-In a 2019 report from Timeout, some of the highest highest-rated taco trucks in Los Angeles include Mariscos Jaliscos, Leo's Taco Truck, Kogi BBQ, Carnitas El Momo, and Teddy's Red Tacos.
+In a 2019 report from Timeout, some of the highest-rated taco trucks in Los Angeles include Mariscos Jaliscos, Leo's Taco Truck, Kogi BBQ, Carnitas El Momo, and Teddy's Red Tacos.
 Most taco trucks have expanded their food options to include specialty tacos and other common Mexican foods to appeal to more customers.
 Mariscos Jaliscos features Mexican Mexican-style tacos topped with all different kinds of seafood, their specialty.
-Leo's Taco Truck offers a wide selection of customizable Mexican food beyond their traditional tacos, including burritos, tamales, tostadas, Cuban tortas, fresh juice, and horchata.
-Carnitas El Momo, featured in the Netflix documentary Street Food: USA, entertains a wide variety of customizable meats and salsas.
+Leo's Taco Truck offers a selection of customizable Mexican food beyond their traditional tacos, including burritos, tamales, tostadas, Cuban tortas, fresh juice, and horchata.
+Carnitas El Momo, featured in the Netflix documentary Street Food: USA, has a wide variety of customizable meats and salsas.
 Teddy's Red Tacos customizes birria tacos, a Mexican style dish native to Jalisco, Mexico.
-Kogi BBQ, arguably the most popular fusion taco joint in Los Angeles serves their world-famous rib tacos from a fleet of Kogi trucks spread throughout the city.
+Kogi BBQ, arguably the most popular fusion taco joint in Los Angeles serves their rib tacos from a fleet of Kogi trucks spread throughout the city.
 Some of these popular taco trucks have permanent parking spots where others continue to publish their movement through the streets on social media platforms.
 Many of these taco trucks have been able to expand to standing restaurants while still retaining their trucks for catering events.
-Whether it be Central Los Angeles, Alameda, South Los Angeles, or just outside the Fashion District, taco trucks are a common sight.
-Taco trucks in Los Angeles have navigated their way to the forefront of the everchanging food industry in Los Angeles.